STOCK UP WITHOUT SPENDING A BUNDLE

-The cost of college continues to rise, leaving many students with little money leftover to spend on necessities for their dorm rooms.
+The cost of college continues to rise, leaving many students with little money left over to spend on necessities for their dorm rooms.
 Enter dollar stores, where shoppers can stock up on dorm essentials on the cheap.
-Here are 20 items on college packing lists that are available at Dollar General and Dollar Tree at bargain prices.
+Here are 25 items on college packing lists that are available at Dollar General and Dollar Tree at bargain prices.

 Not having a simple manual can opener can be frustrating for students who get hungry between meals, so arrive at the dorm prepared.
 Most dollar stores stock generic can openers for $1 to $3.
-Dollar Tree's "large handle" can opener draws positive reviews and costs $1.
+Dollar General also offers a deluxe TrueLiving can opener for $4.50.

 Most dorm closets don't come with hangers, so bring plenty.
-Ten notched, plastic hangers at Dollar General sell for $1.35.
-Colorful, non-slip hangers at Dollar Tree cost $1 for two and can be purchased in cases of 24 for $24 (for a total of 48 hangers).
+Ten notched, plastic hangers at Dollar General sell for $1.25.
+Colorful, non-slip hangers at Dollar Tree cost $1 for eight.

 In addition to studying, tailgating might be on a college student's agenda, so a cooler can be useful to have around.
-Trueliving's soft, flexible coolers are easy to store, come in assorted colors, hold up to 24 cans, and cost $10 at Dollar General.
-Dollar Tree offers insulated polyester cooler bags in assorted colors for $1 apiece.
+Trueliving's camo cooler is easy to store, holds up to 30 cans, and costs $10 at Dollar General.
+Dollar Tree offers insulated polyester cooler bags for $1 apiece.

 Dorm rooms may not have kitchens for gourmet cooking, but many students bring microwaves and choose to store non-perishables, such as ramen and macaroni and cheese, for times when cafeteria fare seems wanting.
 With no sink for washing dishes, such feasts call for an ample supply of plasticware.
-Dollar General sells a 45-pack of Hefty Everyday Soak Proof plates for $2; 135 foam bowls for $8; and 48 heavy-duty forks for $1 each.
-Assorted cutlery packs run $18 for 18 units of 48-count packets (that's a lot of utensils).
-Red party cups cost $2 for a pack of 26.
+Dollar General sells a 45-pack of Hefty Everyday Soak Proof plates for $2; 30 12-ounce foam bowls for 75 cents; and 48 heavy-duty forks for $1.
+Red party cups cost $3.50 for a pack of 50.

 It's smart to keep a mini first-aid kit in a dorm room, and assembling your own is the best value.
 Dollar stores, in general, are excellent spots to find low prices on the necessary items: bandages, sterile tape, adhesive tape, cotton swabs, pain relievers, thermometers, anti-itch and anti-bacterial creams, and hydrogen peroxide (consider pouring from a bigger, value bottle into a cheap mini container as needed).
 Dollar stores tend to carry store brands that serve the same purpose as name brands.
 A $1 plastic storage box with lid from Dollar Tree could be perfect for storing these items.

 In many dorms, it's common for residents to hang dry erase boards on the outside of doors so they can receive and leave messages.
-At Dollar Tree, two 8.5-by-11-inch boards with two markers cost just $1.
-Some reviewers grouse about the quality but say the boards get the job done and are worth the price.
-Dollar General also sells six-packs of colored dry-erase pens for $2.
+At Dollar Tree, 8.5-by-11-inch boards with a marker cost just $1.

 Dryer sheets prevent static, soften fabric, and make clean laundry smell pleasant.
-Dollar General sells a store brand at $2.75 for 110 sheets in two scents, as well as the Gain brand at $5 for 120 dryer sheets and the Bounce brand at $5 for 105 sheets.
+Dollar General sells a store brand at $2.95 for 120 sheets, as well as the Gain brand at $3.95 for 105 dryer sheets and the Bounce brand at $4.50 for 105 sheets.

 Many dorm rooms don't come with air conditioning and can get stuffy, so a fan can be vital to keeping the space cool and fresh.
-A classic 12-inch, three-blade oscillating table fan costs $16 at Dollar General.
+A classic 6-inch, three-blade oscillating table fan costs $10 at Dollar General.

 College students usually use "shower shoes" in dorms when sharing bathroom space with other residents.
-Dollar Tree stocks flip-flops in a variety of colors and sizes for $1 a pair.
+Dollar Tree stocks women’s flip-flops for $1 a pair.

 Bottles of hand sanitizer can be handy to have around a dorm room.
-Six 8-ounce bottles for $9.30 at Dollar General will probably last the entire school year.
+An 8-ounce bottle of store-brand sanitizer costs just $1.50 at Dollar General.
 At Dollar Tree, pick up a 10-ounce pump bottle or buy a three-pack of scented travel-size bottles.
 Both are $1.

 A narrow desk lamp that doesn't take up a lot of space is the best bet for a cramped dorm room.
 Dollar General offers 14-inch-high lamps with small, 4-inch bases in a variety of colors for $7 each, with basic lampshades sold separately for $5 each.
 For a more personalized look, decorate Dollar General's tan or white shades with decorative craft tape from Dollar Tree or find a snazzy one elsewhere, as the lamps utilize standard 1.5-inch shades.

 College laundry woes are legendary, but try to save on detergent, at least.
 Dollar General features an assortment of name-brand detergents at competitive prices (comparable to Walmart, in this case).
-A 31-count package of Tide Pods in spring meadow scent sells for $9, while a 45-ounce bottle of liquid Wisk costs $5.
+A 16-count package of Tide Pods in spring meadow scent sells for $4.95, while a 40-ounce bottle of liquid Tide Original costs $5.50.

 Simple slippers come in handy when padding around on dormitory floors, and they're cheap at dollar stores.
-Pick up a pair of plush terry cloth slip-ons at Dollar General for $3.50 (in black only).
-Dollar Tree sells slippers in pink and white for $1 a pair online, but only when purchased in a case of 18.
+Pick up a pair of quilted cloth slip-ons at Dollar General for $6.
+Men’s moccasin-style slippers are $10.

 There's no such thing as too many socks, especially for college students who might not do laundry as often as they (or parents) do at home.
 Both dollar stores sell value packs (typically five to 10 pairs) in a variety of colors, shapes, and sizes for prices that bring the cost down to less than $1 a pair.

 One way to maximize the tiny space of a dorm room: Store belongings in plastic containers.
-Dollar Tree sells trendy designs that cost a buck apiece when buying by the case (typically 24).
-(Tip: Share with roommates.)
-Ziploc Space Bags cost $12 for three.
-These are medium to large bags that can be vacuum sealed to fit in tight spots, such as under the bed.
+Dollar Tree sells trendy designs that cost a buck apiece.
+At Dollar General, space-saving vacuum bags are $4.35 each.
+These are extra-large bags that can be vacuum sealed to fit in tight spots, such as under the bed.
 Generic plastic kitchen containers for food storage are also a steal at dollar stores.